greeta-stock-01/stock-api/README.md

 - this script will build docker images and start environment with your code changes

 - Warning!
-Make sure that Axon Server is initialized after running this script! (see `Axon Server Troubleshooting` below)
+Make sure that Axon Server is initialized! (see `Axon Server Troubleshooting` below for more information)

 ```
 sh docker-app-restart.sh customer